najuzilu/ucsd_algorithms/Algorithmic_Toolbox/week3/quizes/README.md

 3. You need to find an integer 23 <= x <= 73 with the largest product of digits.
 You use a greedy strategy: first, determine the largest possible first digit (tens) of x, then determine the largest possible second digit (ones) of x (among all the numbers in the range from 23 to 73 whose first digit is equal to the digit selected at the first step).
 Will this greedy strategy work correctly?
 **Answer**: No

+## Fractional Knapsack Quiz ##

+1. You have a knapsack of capacity 10kg and three items.
+First item has weight 20kg and value 20, second item has weight 5kg and value 10.
+Third item has weight 4 kg and value 20.
+You want to maximize the total value of the fractions of items that fit into your knapsack.
+What is the safe move?
+**Answer**: Take the whole third item.

+2. What is the next safe move in the previous problem?
+**Answer**: Take the whole second item.

+3. What is the last move?
+**Answer**: Take 1 kg of the first item.